vezzolter/DSA/DataStructures/LinkedList/List.md

 }
 ```

-You have to ensure, that referrences to the tail/head are proper:
+You have to ensure, that references to the tail/head are proper:
 ```cpp
 // Prepends the given element value to the beginning of the container template<typename T>